Home ยป home improvement ยป 11 Steps To Prepare A Room For Painting

 apply painters tape around door knobs when painting a door

-At some point in the paint process you will want to tape off the ceiling, or the wall, or the trim. or all of them!
+At some point in the paint process, you will want to tape off the ceiling, wall, or trim. or all of them!

 apply painters tape around trim to protect walls when painting